1805 Info 8d: John Henry Crompton

 Marks Scar back of neck, above right knee

 His Army Form B103 creates a picture of the 40 years and one month man who enlisted in the newly formed 42nd Battalion.
-The papers show he had no previous military experience, no previous convictions and to be unmarried, His mother Margaret Elizabeth Crompton, then of 55 Westborough Road, Scarborough, was nominated as next of kin.
+The papers show he had no previous military experience, no previous convictions and to be unmarried, His mother Margaret Elizabeth CROMPTON, then of 55 Westborough Road, Scarborough, was nominated as next of kin.

 Right: A map locating Westborough, Scarborough